ibizaman/docker-ibcontroller/README.md

 It exposes the `4003` port.

-To customize the image, use environment variables named like the corresponding options in the configuration .ini file.
+To customize the image, use environment variables named like the corresponding options in the configuration .ini file with the `IB_` prefix.
 For example, using docker compose yaml format:

 ```
 services: